CleverTap/parse-migrate/README.md

 ### Import your Parse users

-[Click here to automatically import your Parse users](https://dashboard.clevertap.com/x/import/parse.html) from your CleverTap dashboard.
+[Automatically import your Parse users](https://dashboard.clevertap.com/x/import/parse.html) from your CleverTap dashboard.

 ### Add CleverTap to your app